 Supply Chain & Operations Case Competitions

-Advisors with teams who have been confirmed as 2024 participants may register using this link: TEAM REGISTRATION
+Advisors of invited teams, who have been confirmed as 2024 participants, are asked to register using this link: TEAM REGISTRATION

 Team registration is designed to be filled out by one person, preferably by either the team academic advisor or a staff member.
 This survey allows for updates to the information should anything change after initial completion.

 Information needed to complete team registration:

 - Team member names, school email address, and cell phone number

 - Academic advisor name, school email address, and cell phone number